kardiachain/go-kardia/README.md

   - Port number starts from `3000` for `node1`, `3001` for `node2`, and so on.

 Runs two nodes in different ports and use enode url to connect.
-Uses `txn` flag in one node to create a sample transaction and sees the node sync the transaction in debug logging.
+Uses `txn` flag in one node to create a sample transfer transaction and will be execute on the blockchain.
 First terminal.
 Note: you would need to customize the number of validators via `numValid`.
 ```
 ./go-kardia --dev --numValid 2 --addr :3000 --name node1 --txn --clearDataDir